Two fake dates, one growing connection…

 “Maybe.
 It’s not like it matters now.”

-One of our neighbors walks down the sidewalk, a girl who works at the spa.
-We say hello, and I wait for her to pass and then turn back to Cohen.
+A group of our co-workers walk down the sidewalk toward their unit donning bikinis and beach bags, and we say hello, waiting for them to pass.
+When they do, I turn back to Cohen.
 “She was single for like a year.
 Why didn’t you say anything?”

 “I thought I did.”